-Professionals who are invited but unable to attend for unavoidable reasons should:
+Practitioners who are invited but unable to attend for unavoidable reasons should:

 - Inform the conference administrator;

-- Submit a written report; and
+- Submit a written report to the conference chair and family; and

 - Consider with the Child Protection Manager if a well-briefed agency representative to attend and speak to the report is required.